Historic Clothing Collection

 THE HISTORIC CLOTHING & TEXTILE COLLECTION

-With over 7,000 items in the Historic Clothing and Textile Collection, our collection is considered one of the ten best in the United States.
+With over 7,000 items in the Historic Clothing and Textile Collection in the Archives, our collection is considered one of the ten best in the United States.
 Illustrating the history of dress from the late 18th century to the present, the collection offers a personal perspective into our regional history.
-Included are clothing for men, women and children, fashion accessories and textiles, wedding dresses from many eras and clothing by designers such as Christian Dior and Chanel.
+Included are clothing for men,

-Historic Clothing & Textile Collection items are not available for viewing in our Research Archives.
-For questions about our Historic Clothing & Textile Collection: firstname.lastname@example.org.
+Historic Clothing & Textile Collection items are not available for viewing in our Archives.
+For questions about our Historic Clothing & Textile Collection: email@example.com.

 The History Center welcomes inquiries regarding donations of historic clothing & textiles to our collection.